nifty-gateway/niftygateway/README.md

 nftg.getWalletAndEmailAddress().then(res => {
     //this function returns a promise which will resolve to a data object if (res.didSucceed == true) {
-        console.log(res); //now a you can access the wallet of a user }
+        console.log(res); //now you can access the wallet of a user }
  });
  ```